Projective, Sparse, and Learnable Latent Position Network Models: NEW FRAMEWORK

-\begin{itemize} \item Generate a unit-rate Poisson process $\Psi$ on $(S^*, \mathcal{S}^*)$. \item Each point $(Z, r) \in \mathbb{R}_+^d \times \mathbb{R}_+$ in the process corresponds to a node where $z$ is the latent position and $r$ is the auxiliary coordinate. \item For a dyad on nodes with latent positions $Z^i$ and $Z^j$, include an edge with probability $K(\rho(Z^i, Z^j))$. \item At time $t$ the subgraph induced by by restricting $\Psi$ to $H(t)$ is visible. \end{itemize} A graph of size $n$ can be obtained from the above framework by choosing any $t_n$ such that $|\Psi \cap H(t_n)| = n$.
+\begin{itemize} \item Generate a unit-rate Poisson process $\Psi$ on $(S^*, \mathcal{S}^*)$. \item Each point $(Z, r) \in S \times \mathbb{R}_+$ in the process corresponds to a node with latent position $Z$ and auxiliary coordinate $r$. \item For a dyad on nodes with latent positions $Z_i$ and $Z_j$, include an edge with probability $K(\rho(Z_i, Z_j))$. \item At time $t$ the subgraph induced by by restricting $\Psi$ to $H(t)$ is visible. \end{itemize} A graph of size $n$ can be obtained from the above framework by choosing any $t_n$ such that $|\Psi \cap H(t_n)| = n$.
 Each $t_n < t_{n + 1}$ with probability one (by Lemma~\ref{waitingtimes}).
 Thus, the above generative process is well-defined for any $n$, and the nodes are well-ordered by their arrival times.

-The above framework defines a broad class of LPMs.
-For instance, the exchangeable LPM can be viewed as a special case of the above framework.
+Due to its flexibility, the above framework defines a broad class of LPMs.
+For instance, the exchangeable LPM can be viewed as a special case of the above framework in which the observation window grows only in the auxiliary dimension.
 However, the full generality of this framework makes it difficult to establish general sparsity and learnability results.
-For this reason, we have chosen to focus on a subclass to derive our sparsity, projectivity, and learnability proofs.
+For this reason, we have chosen to focus on a subclass of sparse LPMs to derive our sparsity, projectivity, and learnability proofs.
 We refer to this class as rectangular LPMs.
 We have chosen this class because it allows us to emphasize the key insights in the proofs without having to do too much extra bookkeeping.